 In accordance with their obligations under the CRPD, many countries have been working to limit or abolish their guardianship laws, and a number of them have created pilot projects on supported decision-making as a means to persuade their legislators and judiciaries that all people have a right to make their own decisions with support from trusted persons of their choice.

 The longest running of these pilots is a very successful project in Bulgaria.
-View a video of an interview—in English—with one of the lawyers responsible for the Bulgarian project.
+Check out this interview with one of the lawyers responsible for the Bulgarian project:

 Check out this thought-provoking awareness-raising video from the Czech Republic:

 To learn more about Bizchut’s pioneering work on legal capacity in Israel, check out their video:

 Learn more about this supported decision-making pilot in Peru, where national legislation was amended to promote supported decision-making:

 In support of legislative reforms in Colombia to promote supported decision-making, self-advocate Sergio Araque gave stirring testimony asserting his rights to the Congress:

 For an in-depth overview of legislative reforms that have taken place around the world, view this report: https://sdmny.org/download/samantha-backman-initiatives-from-around-the-world-2019.